 1. What are the overall aims and anticipated outcomes of the work of the CCHS team, taking account of learning to date?
 2. i) Outline how the CCSH team will support the objectives outlined in the 14 December 2022 letter?
 2ii).
-How will the funding will be used to contribute to overall improvement and building capacity for improvement? (it might be helpful to use the pillars outlined in the healthcare framework to structure answer)

-3. How are the CCHS team monitoring and evaluating improvement?
+How will the funding will be used to contribute to overall improvement and building capacity for improvement? (it might be helpful to use the pillars outlined in the healthcare framework to structure answer) 3.
+How are the CCHS team monitoring and evaluating improvement?
 If easier please send standalone reports have been carried out on specific projects to date.

-4. What has worked well so far (what will you consider scaling up for example)?

-5. What has worked less well so far?
+4. How has the funded team contributed to the improvements? · 5.
+What has worked well so far (what will you consider scaling up for example)?
+6. What has worked less well so far?
 What have your learned that would be valuable to share with others (including challenges that you have had to overcome?)

-6. Please detail anything else you would like to share with Scottish Ministers?

-7. Please provide details of the expenditure of this funding, broken down into resource e.g. staff, whether full or part time, £value (see table below)
+- 7. Please detail anything else you would like to share with Scottish Ministers? - 8.
+Please provide details of the expenditure of this funding, broken down into resource e.g. staff, whether full or part time, £value (see table below)